pfinal-nc/pfinal-nc.github.io/docs/golang/10-Golang-Security-Gotchas-And-the-Fixes-That-Actually-Work-en.md

 ---
-title: 10 Golang Security Gotchas — And the Fixes That Actually Work
+title: "10 Go Security Mistakes That Will Get You Hacked (And How to Fix Them)"
 date: 2025-08-20 14:30:00
 tags:
   - golang